 The annually increasing life expectancy of the 1.3billion people in India is causing a strain on the national healthcare industry, therefore innovation is required to keep up with the medical demand.
 The current life expectancy in India is 69 years.
-Although most of the population is quite young (50% under 25 years old), the leading causes of death in the country are hypertension, diabetes and coronary heart disease, all of which are lifestyle related.
+Although most of the population is quite young (50% under 25 years old), the leading causes of death in the country are hypertension (caused by things like smoking), diabetes (caused by too much sugar) and coronary heart disease (caused by too much fat), all of which are lifestyle-related (smoking and diet).
 Previously, high infant mortality rates, infectious diseases and population control were the largest healthcare concerns.
 This shift in health issues puts pressure on the government and healthcare industry to address new concerns by updating regulations, encouraging medical technology innovation and enforcing minimum standards for healthcare delivery and documentation.

 In 2018, the government in India introduced the Ayushman Bharat initiative which promises to provide affordable access to healthcare services by offering medical insurance worth $7,100 USD each, to 100 million families each year.
 This is the world’s largest universal health coverage programme ever.
 The Indian government spends approximately 1.15% of GDP on the public healthcare system.
 Despite this investment, the healthcare coverage between urban and rural areas does not cover the needs of the country.
 Furthermore, there is a severe lack of trained health professionals available to accommodate the population’s needs.
 Therefore, there is a significant need for innovation in medical technology to address the shortcomings in treatment availability.